threefoldfoundation/www_threefold_io/content/newsroom/farmerbotupdatejan2024/index.md

 ---
 id: farmerbotupdatejan2024
-title: 📚Update on the New Farmerbot
+title: Update on the New Farmerbot
 image_caption: Famerbot 2024
 description: The new version of Farmerbot is here with notable improvements, click here to know more.
 date: 2024-01-26